SidKwok/template-rwb/README.md

 ### react-devtools

-This boilerplate has enabled the devtools' config automatically.
+This boilerplate has enabled the `browser devtool` config automatically.
 To make it work, you need to download the [extension](https://github.com/zalmoxisus/redux-devtools-extension) for your browser.

+You can also choose `Customized DevTools` which is built in your page.
+With this you can customized you own devtool.
+Click [here](https://github.com/gaearon/redux-devtools) to see more options.

 ### Production